jaeyk/comp_thinking_social_science/docs/08_big_data.md

 **Techniques to deal with big data**

-- Medium sized file (1-2 GB)
+- Medium-sized file (1-2 GB)
    - Try to reduce the size of the file using slicing and dicing
    - Tools:
       - R:`data.table::fread(file path, select = c("column 1", "column 2"))`.
 This command imports data faster than `read.csv()` does.
-      - Command line: [`csvkit`](https://csvkit.readthedocs.io/en/latest/) - a suite of command-line tools to and working with CSV
+      - Command-line: [`csvkit`](https://csvkit.readthedocs.io/en/latest/) - a suite of command-line tools to and working with CSV
 - Large file (> 2-10 GB)
    - Put the data into a database and **ACCESS** it
    - Explore the data and pull the objects of interest